Laserbeam31/bts-touring-networking-documentation-public/bts_touring_switches_details.md

 Documentation for the BTS Touring Rack Network Switches
 =======================================================

-The managed BTS switches use VLANs to logically segregate traffic into virtual networks.
+The managed BTS switches use VLANs (Virtual Local Area Networks) to logically segregate traffic.
 Each VLAN can be thought of as its own virtual network.
-For example, unless you deliberately bridge VLAN 50 and 60, devices on V50 can all see each other but can't see anything on V60 even though they're both using the same switches and cable.
+For example, unless you deliberately bridge VLAN 50 and 60, devices on VLAN 50 can all see each other but can't see anything on V60 even though they're both using the same switches and cable.

 When data enters the network at a port on a switch, the port is configured to 'tag' it as belonging to a particular VLAN.
 This tagged traffic can be passed to any other switch that works with IEEE 802.1q ('dot1q'), even if the switch is from a different manufacturer.
+These inter-switch 802.1q links are commonly termed "trunks".
 When the traffic leaves the switch by a port that isn't connected to another switch, the switch removes the VLAN tag and this has the benefit of ensuring more basic devices aren't confused by it.

 VLANs on the switches:
 ----------------------

 The VLANs currently assigned within BTS are as follows.
 Note that BTS also have VLAN 400 on the BUCS network; this is provisioned on request and should be considered entirely separately to these numbers:

 |No.|Usage|
 |---|---|